Registered 501(c)(3) National Public Health Nonprofit

 Atherosclerosis, for instance, is a gradual process that starts decades prior to developing into heart disease.
 It can begin as early as the teenage years, progressing slowly through 20’s and 30’s.
 It is often silent until there is significant artery narrowing or cardiac event later in life.

-Various factors, including lifestyle choices, genetic predisposition, and underlying medical conditions, influence the rate at which atherosclerosis develops ~ underscoring the importance of preventive measures and early detection.
+Various factors including diet, lifestyle choices, genetic predisposition, and underlying medical conditions, influence the rate at which atherosclerosis develops – underscoring the importance of preventive measures and early detection.

 • Cardiovascular Disease: Inflammation and endothelial damage are key contributors to the development of plaque in the artery wall, increasing the risk of heart attacks and strokes.